Explicit formulas concerning eigenvectors of weakly non-unitary matrices: Introduction

 \begin{theorem} If $G$ is an $N \times N$ submatrix of a unitary matrix of size $(N+1)\times (N+1)$, with distinct eigenvalues $\{ \la_1, \dots, \la_N \}$, then the $q$-overlaps between the eigenvectors of $G$ are given by

 \end{theorem}

 In the simplest case ($q=1$, $i=j$), this formula takes a form which can be explicitly integrated for a large class of determinantal point process with radially symmetric potential $V$.
-We present this general computation in Section \ref{computation_exp_sec}, and deduce from it the explicit formula for the expectation of the diagonal overlap $\Ov_{ii}$, conditionally on the location of the relevant eigenvalue $\la_i$ in the unit disk.
+We present this general computation in Section \ref{computation_exp_sec}, and deduce from it the explicit formula for the expectation of the diagonal overlap $\Ov_{ii}$, conditionally on the location of the corresponding eigenvalue $\la_i$ in the unit disk\footnote{ Note that the eigenvalues $\lambda_1, \dots, \lambda_N$ are given in exchangeable random order, so that the conditioning only means, informally, that there is an eigenvalue at location $z_1$.}.

 \begin{theorem} If $G$ is distributed according to $\TUE(N,1)$, then the expectation of its diagonal overlap $\Ov_{11}$, conditionally on $\{ \la_1 = z_1 \}$ with $|z_1|<1$, is given by

 In particular, if $|z_1| = r_1 < 1$ is fixed, then \be \frac{1}{N} \E_{|\la_1|=r_1} \Ov_{11} \xrightarrow[N \rightarrow \infty]{} 1- r_1^2 \ee and if $ \la_1 = z_1^{(N)}$ such that $1- |z_1^{(N)}|^2 \sim \kappa /N $, then